MrHobbie/mrhobbie.github.io/_posts/2014-11-28-writing-a-portfolio-site.md

 One thing that really stood out for me, was the need for design capabilities.
 I realized that I didn't have an eye for design even though I certainly knew what I liked or didn't like.
 I decided to purchase a UI kit, which is similar to hiring a UI designer.
 More on that in a related post.

 Having a pre-built website is a great start, but you still need to make it your own and of course, fill it with your content.
 Having read a number of portfolio sites, I had a good idea of what was included.
-The result it what is posted, and I am really pleased with how it has turned out.
+The result is now what is [posted](http://jchobsononline.ca).
+I am really pleased with how it has all turned out.
 Patience and determination are key.

-There were a number of challenges to writing a portfolio website, but the biggest one, was getting my head in the game.
+There were a number of challenges in writing a portfolio website, but the biggest one, was getting my head in the game.
 Yes, the technology is new, but not a great deal different than other programming tools I have used.
 With experience comes knowledge, but also the knowing there is still so much to learn.
 The journey continues ....